What to do if Printer photos have lines [EXPERT TIPS]

 printer cover screen

 Instances of printed images having fine lines aren’t too uncommon.
-That likely is the result of low ink levels or issues with the ink toner or cartridge itself that might cause fine lines to appear.
-Printer nozzles getting clogged is another possible reason why printer photos have lines.
+That likely results from low ink levels or issues with the ink toner or cartridge itself that might cause fine lines to appear.
+So, let’s find out how to get rid of lines when printing pictures.

-Many affected users shared their problem, hoping for applicable solutions.
+Some also reported printer nozzles getting clogged, being another possible reason why printer photos have lines.
+Many affected users shared their problems, hoping for applicable solutions.

 “My printer is Deskjet 6940.
 When printing photos I get striations (thin, dim straight lines) in areas of solid color, especially in black areas.
 Has anyone esperienced this?
 What is the remedy?”